Monday, December 28, 2015

 In my time I've seen much of what this woman calls the "Devil's work."
 I've long been a student of crime, dating back to my days as a 12-year-old South Philly street kid and aspiring writer.
 I went on to do security work in the U.S. Navy and later as a Defense Department civilian employee.
 As a writer I've specialized in crime reporting for newspapers and magazines.

-I've grew up on the mean streets of South Philly and I've been to the "Badlands" of North Philly, as well as those tough areas of Olongapo in the Philippines, Tijuana, Mexico and a number of other exotic and dangerous cities.
-One area I've often visited is a place that one does not normally think of as a hot-bed of crme.
+I've grown up on the mean streets of South Philly and I've been to the "Badlands" of North Philly, as well as those tough areas of Olongapo in the Philippines, Tijuana, Mexico and a number of other exotic and dangerous cities.
+One area I've often visited is a place that one does not normally think of as a hot-bed of crime.

 While many Philadelphians and tourists call Center City, our business and cultural center, "downtown," when I was growing up in South Philly, we who were located geographically as far south as one can be within the city limits, called Center City "in-town."
 As in "I'm going in-town this afternoon."